-Mountain bikes are good for riding off road.
+Mountain bikes are good for riding off-road – however, many people ride them on road.
 This is essentially what they are designed for, after all.
-There are different types of mountain bike for different kinds of riding, but they all pretty much fall under the banner of being built for off road cycling.
+There are different types of mountain bikes for different kinds of riding, but they all pretty much fall under the banner of being built for off-road cycling.

 It isn’t inherently bad to ride a mountain bike on the road.
-However, there are factors that make it less than ideal for road cycling.
+However, there are factors that can make some mountain bikes more challenging for road cycling.

-- Seat and handlebar height: For riding a mountain bike on trails, the seat and handlebar height is set to be more aggressive – allowing for better handling.
+For riding a mountain bike on trails, the seat and handlebar height are set to be more aggressive – allowing for better handling.
 When riding on the road a more relaxed setup is preferable.
 The more aggressive setup will not really be suitable just for general road cycling.

 Why are Mountain Bikes so Slow on The Road?

-- Body position: Mountain bike rider’s position on the bike is less aerodynamic than road bikers.
-They sit very differently on the bike to road cyclists.
+Body position: Mountain bike riders’ position on the bike is less aerodynamic than road bikers.
+Mountain bikes at much more upright

 Are Mountain Bikes Good for Everyday Use?

 Mountain bikes can be good for everyday use but it largely depends on the bike and on what kind of use it will be getting.
 There is a huge variety in the different types of bikes and it’s good to look at each individual type of bike to decide whether or not they are good for riding on roads.

 Hardtail bikes are bikes that do not have rear suspension.
 They are a rougher ride than full suspension bikes meaning that they can struggle on some trails, although some cyclists prefer the feel of hardtail bikes.
 They are good for jumps, cross country, and road riding.
 They are usually lighter and more efficient for pedaling which means that they are better on roads than some other kinds of mountain bikes.

 What Are Full Suspension Mountain Bikes Good For?